 The Resist Average Academy podcast can be a little rough around the edges at times, but it is one of the most inspiring podcasts in my iTunes feed.
 Tommy Baker goes a layer deeper with his guests, often exploring the spiritual as well as the physical, giving us inspiration for a better life and most importantly, action steps to make it happen.
 If you strive for a life that is well above average, this podcast is a great place to start.

-One of the longest running podcasts out there, the Art of Charm podcast started over 10 years ago and even longer ago as a guide on how to pick up chicks (or something like that-wink).
+One of the longest-running podcasts out there, the Art of Charm podcast started over 10 years ago with host Jordan Harbinger (and even longer ago as a guide on how to pick up chicks or something like that-ugh).
 Oh, how they have evolved.
-These days Jordan Harbinger interviews brilliant minds in nearly every industry on how to be more successful, build better relationships, have stronger networking and critical thinking skills.
+These days Jordan Harbinger separated from the Art of Charm and has his own show, the Jordan Harbinger show.
+He interviews brilliant minds in nearly every industry on how to be more successful, how to build better relationships, how to have stronger networking and critical thinking skills.
 It's always entertaining and educational with major takeaways in each episode.